arief-hidayat/dockerfiles/grails-tomcat7-jdk8/README.md

-To run, do the following:
+To use, pull the image:

 	docker pull atcol/grails-tomcat7-jdk8